andorsk/web5-tabata-timer/README.md

 - [ ] Major Refactor.
 Consider not using Next JS.
 No reason to use it.
 - [ ] Change state mangaement to redux

+## Disclosures

+This was also a project for me to get to learn moer about how front end works.
+The way react manages state, redux, etc, required me to come up the learning curve.
+There are for sure better ways to handle this.

 ## Alternatives

 - [Tabata Timer: Interval Timer ](https://play.google.com/store/apps/details?id=com.evgeniysharafan.tabatatimer&hl=en&gl=US&google_abuse=GOOGLE_ABUSE_EXEMPTION%3DID%3Db350816d64fae8f3:TM%3D1714433385:C%3D%3E:IP%3D49.37.163.25-:S%3DnDI4qYnhbHEdeM3q0kSbaw%3B+path%3D/%3B+domain%3Dgoogle.com%3B+expires%3DTue,+30-Apr-2024+02:29:45+GMT) -- The main app on the app store.
 5M+ downloads.
 This is hidden behind a paywall, has ads, is not open source.
 We can do better.
 It's farther along, and has been worked on longer, but I hope that in time this app is going to clearly be better than that app.